 State legislators approved a change to nursing licenses in 2022 eliminating prescribing protocol and collaborative agreement requirements for NPs.
 The new law requires APRNS to hold malpractice insurance and maintain national certification.
 State officials are still resolving ambiguities around legal distinctions between medical and nursing services.

 The Maine board of nursing requires some advanced practice nursing specialties to have 24 months of supervision before applying for independence.
 NPs may prescribe medications in addition to diagnosing and treating medical conditions.

-NPs starting their practice after July 1st, 2014 must work in a collaborative agreement for at least 2080 hours prior to being granted FPA.
+NPs that began their practice after July 1st, 2014 work in a collaborative agreement for at least 2080 hours prior to being granted FPA.
 The board of nursing requires a signed affidavit from the NP confirming the completion of the provisionary period.